History of the Detroit Lions: Adjusting to life without Bobby Layne and committing to defense (1959–1969)

 Detroit's luck came to an end in 1963 as the team fell apart, finishing 5–8–1.
 A betting scandal involving Alex Karras and Packers running back Paul Hornung, which led to both players being suspended for the 1963 season, also played a part in the Lions' collapse.

 On November 22, 1963, William Clay Ford Sr. purchased a controlling interest in the team for $6 million.
 The sale was completed on January 10, 1964.
 During Ford's ownership tenure, which extended to his death in 2014, the Lions won just a single playoff game.

 The team would improve the next year, finishing 7–5–2.
 Despite this, they missed the playoffs.
-The Lions began losing its defense when Yale Lary retired following the 1964 season, while both Schmidt and Lane would retire a year later.
+The Lions began losing its defense when Yale Lary retired following the 1964 season, while both Schmidt and Lane retired a year later.

 In the mid-1960s, the Lions served as the backdrop for the sports literature of George Plimpton, who spent time in the Lions training camp masquerading as a player.
 This was the basic material for his book Paper Lion, later made into a movie starring Alan Alda plus a number of actual Lions players, including Alex Karras.

 The Lions struggled through the mid to late '60s, but used the time to rebuild their roster eventually drafting Lem Barney to replace Lane, Bob Kowalkowski and Ed Flanagan to build up the offensive line and running back Mel Farr.
 Despite said players being Pro Bowlers, the Lions still needed a franchise player which they found in the 3rd round of the 1968 NFL/AFL draft when they drafted Hall of Fame tight end Charlie Sanders, a 7-time Pro Bowler who is considered one of the best players to ever play the position.